 -

-Preparation of eggs: In a bowl, beat the eggs with the grated parmesan, a pinch of salt, pepper and chopped parsley.
+Egg preparation: In a bowl, beat the eggs with the grated parmesan, a pinch of salt, pepper and chopped parsley.

 -